 For enabling and managing access, this equates to a massive commitment of time from IT.
 However, the larger consideration here is when employees are offboarded.
 IT must first figure out which applications users were given access to when they started, then what access they may have gained throughout their tenure and finally what other applications do they have access to that IT may not even know of – also known as Shadow IT.
 When this is an amicable parting of ways, it’s more of an annoyance, but when it’s a sensitive or negative offboarding, this can present huge business risk if not done quickly and accurately.

 Remote Work Considerations – Securing the New Corporate Network

 Evolve IP has developed a comprehensive solution that addresses the needs of the IT and the business.
-Workspaces enable mobility and security and give employees the tools they need to do their jobs in ways that make them more productive than ever.
+Virtual Desktops enable mobility and security and give employees the tools they need to do their jobs in ways that make them more productive than ever.

 Evolve IP has been working diligently to address the access management needs of businesses while enabling mobility, security.
-Evolve IP Workspaces include:
+Evolve IP Virtual Desktops include:

 - Active Directory Integration – Control access to legacy and SaaS applications through AD

 - Multi-factor Authentication – Increase security posture requiring a second form of authentication

 - BYOD Friendly – Allow employees to use any device while maintaining security controls